John Magufuli, coronavirus-denying president of Tanzania, dies at 61

-The death was announced in a statement by Tanzanian vice president Samia Suluhu Hassan, who cited “heart complications” as the cause.
+The death was announced in a statement by Tanzanian Vice President Samia Suluhu Hassan, who cited “heart complications” as the cause.
 There had been earlier unconfirmed reports from opposition leaders, which Mr. Magufuli’s government denied, that he had been hospitalized in Nairobi for covid-19.
 He was last seen in public on Feb.
 27.

 Mr. Magufuli, who was trained as a chemist and once was a teacher, served as Tanzania’s minister of public works from 2005 to 2015, earning the nickname “the Bulldozer” as much for his blunt, domineering manner as for his building projects.

 As a first-time presidential candidate in 2015, he was the unexpected choice of the CCM party (also known as the Revolutionary Party), which had controlled Tanzanian politics for decades.
-Sandwiched between Kenya to the north and Mozambique to the south, Tanzania had been considered a relative beacon of stability in East Africa since securing independence from Britain in the early 1960s.
+Sandwiched between Kenya to the north and Mozambique to the south, Tanzania had been considered a relative beacon of stability in East Africa since it secured independence from Britain in the early 1960s.

 After Mr. Magufuli took office in 2015, he cracked down on government fraud, eliminating thousands of nonexistent “ghost workers” from the payrolls and showing up at various agencies, asking employees to justify their jobs.
 He sometimes fired public officials on live television.